Former Ukraine envoy testifies Trump pushed to oust her

 “It is clear to me that she was fired because she was a thorn in the side of those who sought to use the Ukrainian government for their own political and financial gain – and that includes President Trump,” Maloney said.

 Lawmakers leaving the meeting would not provide specifics from the confidential deposition.
-But they indicated that Yovanovitch was providing information that would help with the impeachment inquiry.
+But they indicated that Yovanovitch provided information that would help with the impeachment inquiry.

-“It was compelling, it was impactful, it was powerful and I just feel grateful for the opportunity to have received that information,” said Democratic Rep. Denny Heck, who flew in from Washington state for the interview.
+“It was compelling, it was impactful, it was powerful, and I just feel grateful for the opportunity to have received that information,” said Democratic Rep. Denny Heck, who flew in from Washington state for the interview.
 He said the eight hours he was there “went like a New York second.”

 Yovanovitch “set a very powerful, courageous example,” said Democratic Rep. Tom Malinowski of New Jersey.

-Republicans leaving the meeting focused their criticism on Democrats, arguing that the president’s lawyers should be able to attend the hearings and cross examine witnesses.
-“This process is a joke, and the consequences are huge,” said New York Rep. Lee Zeldin.
+Republicans leaving the meeting focused their criticism on Democrats, arguing that the president’s lawyers should be able to attend the hearings and cross-examine witnesses.
+“This process is a joke, and the consequences are huge,” New York Rep. Lee Zeldin said.

 Republican Rep. Jim Jordan of Ohio defended Yovanovitch’s removal from Ukraine, saying the president is entitled to have the ambassador he wants.